dabass2/bag-alert-api/README.md

 This will run jest with test coverage as well

-(NOTE: `Major Bag Alert` API is written using cutting edge industry defining Javascript techniques such as ES6 Modules and as such must use experimental Node features to run Jest.)
+(NOTE: The `Major Bag Alert` API is written using cutting edge industry defining Javascript techniques such as ES6 Modules and as such must use experimental Node features to run Jest.)

 ---